Skip to code content (skip section selection)

 (2) Will not have proposed activities which violate drinking water standards promulgated by MDE and the Environmental Protection Agency (EPA);

-(3) Will not be altered in a manner which will significantly reduce the rate of predevelopment recharge to the property; or
+(3) Will not be altered in a manner which will significantly reduce the rate of predevelopment recharge to the property; and

 (4) Will not be altered so as to create an adverse public health, safety, or welfare concern.

 (C) The applicant shall provide a water resource protection easement for all stream buffers and wellhead or well site buffers according to the Manual.
 The easement shall be included on the final plat and conveyed to the county at the time of recordation of the plat.
-Prior to acceptance by the county of an easement, the county may require that adequate fencing or other protective measures be implemented to prevent violations of the easement from occurring.
+If no plat will be provided, the developer shall provide an exhibit plat or the metes and bound description for the easement which will be attached to the deed of easement.
+Prior to acceptance by the county of an easement, the county may require that adequate fencing or other protective measures be implemented and will require the perimeter be staked with approved signage to prevent violations of the easement from occurring.